 We traveled from August 21 – September 3 (Labor Day Weekend).
 Many people say this isn’t an ideal time to visit since much of Italy shuts down in August.

-Most Italians head out on coastal vacations to escape the stifling heat of the city centers.
+At this time of year, many Italians head out on coastal vacations to escape the stifling heat of the city centers.

 It worked best with our scheduled and we figured if the streets were emptier and a few restaurants were closed, we’d just roll with it.
 And roll with it we did.